 The other option involves hosted VoIP services.
-This means that a minimum amount of hardware is installed at your business, but the software and the main server is off-site, usually at a large data center.
+This means that a minimum amount of hardware is installed at your business, but the software and the main server are off-site, usually at a large data center.

 There are many benefits to hosted VoIP services.
-You won’t need as large of an IT department, or one that needs to be trained specifically in VoIP services.
+You won’t need as large of an IT department or one that needs to be trained specifically in VoIP services.
 You also won’t have to purchase a lot of expensive equipment that could be out-of-date in a year.
-The hosted VoIP business is the one responsible for purchase, installation, and training.
+The hosted VoIP business is the one responsible for the purchase, installation, and training.

-Perhaps one of the best reasons why a business may choose hosted VoIP over on-premise is due to the decreased costs, and can involve substantial savings over time.
+Perhaps one of the best reasons why a business may choose hosted VoIP over on-premise is due to the decreased costs which can involve substantial savings over time.
 It’s also not necessary for your business to have dedicated physical space for a VoIP server.
 An additional benefit is that a large data center protects against downtime so your VoIP services will always be there when you need them.

 Hosted VoIP also has a strong focus on the cloud.
 This means that it can quickly and easily be set up for your own business.
 You can use computers, devices, or telephones for your communications network.
 The software works with all modern mobile devices that your team already uses.
 This means that telephone calls can be done from anywhere in the office, increasing efficiency, even if your team member can’t reach a wired phone.

 VoIP software is also simple and easy to learn.
-It offers a variety of features that work with an easy-to manage telephone system that your team members will enjoy using.
+It offers a variety of features that work with an easy-to-manage telephone system that your team members will enjoy using.